cardialfly/EM-MEBN-training/README.md

 # EM-MEBN-training

 EM MEBN training in Java, using unbbayes libraries.
-Used in the Chantas et al 2018 paper published by ACM Journal of Computing for Cultural Heritage.
+Used in the [Chantas et al 2018 paper published by ACM Journal of Computing for Cultural Heritage](https://dl.acm.org/citation.cfm?id=3131610).
-Go to Readme file of MEBNLearningInference_9_2019 for more information about its usage.

 This Java - Eclipse project implements the learning and inference MEBN algorithm and it was used for the experiments presented in deliverable D4.1.